Recreational boats with a motor of 4hp or more and personal water craft must be registered.

-- Complete a registration form available from MAST or Service Tasmania.
+- Complete an Application for Registration of a Recreational Vessel form available from MAST or Service Tasmania.

 - Form must be lodged with Evidence of Identity and proof of ownership